-GM and Ford have both made statements in support of Black lives and in opposition to voter suppression when there was political pressure to do so.
-Yet GM and Ford (including their affiliated entities) are the 4th and 6th largest corporate contributors, giving $128k and $107k respectively since 2016 to the supporters of the worst voter suppression bills that would disenfranchise Black voters in Michigan.
+GM and Ford have both made statements in support of Black lives and in opposition to voter suppression.
+Yet, GM and Ford (including their affiliated entities) are the 4th and 6th largest direct corporate contributors, giving $128k and $107k respectively since 2016 to the supporters of the worst voter suppression bills that would disenfranchise Black voters in Michigan.
+Additionally, GM has given $5k and Ford has given $120k to the party campaign committees supporting these politicians over the same period.
 The auto industry’s supply chain has also contributed.
-The MI Auto Dealers Association has given $133k and the MI Manufacturer’s Association (MMA), whose members include major suppliers for GM and Ford, has given $26k since 2016.
-On October 26th, the MMA honored key vote suppressors Senator Jon Bumstead and Representative Luke Meerman in a closed-door ceremony as “Legislators of the Year.”
+The MI Auto Dealers Association has given $133k directly and the MI Manufacturer’s Association (MMA), whose members include major suppliers for GM and Ford, has given $26k since 2016.
+On October 26th, 2021, the MMA went so far as to honor key vote suppressors Senator Jon Bumstead and Representative Luke Meerman in a closed-door ceremony as “Legislators of the Year.”

 GM and Ford’s actions should match their words.

 GM CEO Mary Barra, following the murder of George Floyd: “Collectively, and in time, we will be part of the change.
 For now, my personal commitment is to ensure that the leadership of GM … consistently remains aware of our responsibility to bring awareness to injustice.
 Because awareness leads to dialogue… dialogue leads to understanding… and understanding leads to change.”

 Joint statement signed by Mary Barra (GM) and Jim Farley (Ford): “Government must avoid actions that reduce participation in elections — particularly among historically disenfranchised communities, persons with disabilities, older adults, racial minorities and low-income voters.”